 At the conclusion of this educational activity participants should be able to:

-The San Francisco SMART Course includes three courses over five days and has been held annually since 2010 in San Francisco at the UCSF ZSFGH Orthopaedic Trauma Institute.
-It attracts international orthopaedic surgeons and regional providers across multiple surgical subspecialties from UCSF, Stanford, St, Mary’s, Kaiser, UC Davis and USC.
+The San Francisco SMART Course has been held annually since 2010 in San Francisco at the UCSF ZSFGH Orthopaedic Trauma Institute.
+It attracts international orthopaedic surgeons from across the world.
 Faculty include experts in plastic reconstructive surgery, orthopaedics, vascular, podiatry, and clinical research from UCSF and USC.
 The course is FREE for residents and international attendees and is the pearl of IGOT’s Global Surgical Education Initiative.